CavernCrawlers/CavernCrawlers.github.io/Runes.md

 ## Learning New Runes
 It is an exercise for the caster to locate new runes.
 This is a frequent motivation for spellcasters to adventure; locating new runes in ancient texts, unexplored tombs and so forth.
 Additionally, spellcasters may share their runes, but (even more-so than spells), runes are a jealously guarded secret.
 No spellcaster will willingly share knowledge of a rune without first extracting some price or service from the asker.

 Once a rune has been discovered, it must be inscribed.
 Typically this is on a specially prepared object; such as a stone, crystal, prepared wood, or special parchment (the exact device is up to the caster).
-Many caster carve their known runes into their [Magical Focus](MagicalArts.md#magical-focus), so that their runes are easily at hand when needed (this is one reason why experienced and knowledgeable mages prefer staffs).
+Many casters carve their known runes into their [Magical Focus](MagicalArts.md#magical-focus), so that their runes are easily at hand when needed (this is one reason why experienced and knowledgeable mages prefer staffs).
 Inscribing a rune requires 1 hour and 50sp plus the cost of the object on which it is being inscribed.